breki/TimeSlack/kotlin/SlackerTime-todo.md

 - can we test the Android activity itself?
 - how to log in Android?
 - implement calculation of whether a certain plan can be done or not (based on the deadline and given current time)

+## Sun 1.3.
+- Replaced individual currentActivity() functions in the RunningFlowModel with the new CurrentActivityInfo.
+- Switched to using Android JRE both in AS and gradle.
+- Introduced DynamicActivity.

 ## Fri 28.02.
 - FlowActivity is now a sealed class, FixedActivity has replaced its function.